 (Giant Bolivian Sage) Hailing from Peru and Bolivia, this tender specimen is found at altitudes of 9,000 feet in the wild.
 This multi-stemmed, woody-based, climbing Salvia needs support.
 Hummingbirds love its 5-inch-long, cri flowers, which are the longest grown by any Salvia and flower from late summer through autumn.

 In frost-free zones and with support, such as a trellis or not-too-hot wall, Giant Bolivian Sage can reach nearly 20 feet in height.
 In most gardens, it will grow 6 to 8 feet in a season.
-It prefers filtered sun or a combination of morning sun and afternoon shade.
-Fast-draining, loamy soil is another requirement.
+It prefers filtered sun or a combination of partial morning sun and afternoon shade.
+Fast-draining, loamy soil kept well watered is another requirement.
 In the high elevation locations where it is native, the temperatures are generally very mild - rarely do temperatures go above the low to mid 80s.
 In warmer climates this species must be well shaded and many have found regular misting to be beneficial.

 This rare selection always sells out quickly and wins our commendation as our best climbing, flowering sage.

 Red was a sacred color in Ancient Incan culture.
 The red blossoms of various flowers were prized, including Giant Bolivian Sage, Salvia oppositiflora and Salvia tubiflora.
 They were used as part of religious ceremonies intended to appease various gods, including mountain dieties who the Incans believed were the cause of volcanic eruptions.